byronbytes/ipConFix/README.md

-# ipconFix
+# ipConFix
-Fixes ipconfig if in any case it gets broken,
+Fixes ipconfig in case anything gets broken.

+## Scripts

+* ipConFix.bat - Does all ipConFix commands.